 The Modules of the Program are also offered as independent.
 Any interested person can attend them without enrolling in the Program.
 Enrollment in the independent Modules requires paying the fees of the Module.

-Associate Professor Loizos Michael, Open University of Cyprus, School of Pure and Applied Sciences
+Professor Loizos Michael, Open University of Cyprus, School of Pure and Applied Sciences

 Professor Antonis Kakas, University of Cyprus, Department Computer Science